 Technically speaking, the stamp duty should be paid before you sign the TA, but this doesn’t typically happen.

 To avoid the penalty, just make sure your tenant gets the TA stamped within 14 days of signing it.
 If the document is signed overseas, it has to be stamped within 3 days of arriving in Singapore.

-You’re almost done -- all that’s left is the handover.
+You’re almost done with the rental process– all that’s left is the handover.

-Before this, prepare an inventory list that details the furnishings, fittings, appliances that come with your apartment.
+Before this, prepare an inventory list that details the furnishings, fittings, appliances that come with your rental unit.

 On the day of the handover, get your tenant to inspect your property one last time and make sure that the list is in order.

 Once that’s done, you’re ready to hand over the keys and let your tenant move in.
 Congrats, you’re officially a landlord!